A common theme in our research is deriving long-range computational

 organism "draft" sequences that are likely to never be finished

 (e.g., Anise swallowtail, shown on left).
 We are also currently developing tools and software systems for fragmented assemblies, especially those derived from ecological samples, which are made available here.
-This work has recently been supported New!
+Our work is largely externally funded by New!
 Show off your NDBL support with T-shirts and other items designed by PhD alum Shawn O'Neil.